HackrsValv/probono/content/probonositeitself.md

 To generate the site I am using:

 - [Pelican](https://getpelican.com) - a static web site generator.
 Basically you create pages in MarkDown and it generates static HTML files - so any hosting, even the cheapest one, shared hosting can host the site and it is very fast, small, easy to backup/restore/move.
 Static site generators are great!
 There are many of them - I have chosen Pelican because I know a bit of Python and also it looked like it did not require lots of work to use.
-If you need very powerful one - check Hugo.
+Also - it is very difficult to hack the sttically generated site that is deployed in this way.
+If you need more powerful one generator - check [Hugo](https://gohugo.io).

 The costs are: